JinShil/JinShil.MixinSourceGenerator/README.md

 internal class Implementation
 {
     // The source generator will not copy this method into any composition type.
-    // This member is effectively just a stub, so this implementation class will compile.
+    // This member is effectively just a stub, so that this implementation class will compile.
     [MixinIgnore]
     void Method1()
     { }